ddhira123/Algorithms-HacktoberFest/Python/README.md

 - sublist made after each minimum is added to correct spot
 - go until last sublist has only two, so i is n[-1] or i is <= n-2

+# DFS - Depth First Search

+- In Graph Theory, Depth First Search is used to search and identify all connected components in a graph.
+This is used to identify and implement topological sorting, if a stack based approach (as demonstrated) is used.

+1. Make a Matrix [m * n], pass m and n to function
+2. Check for DFS criteria
+3. Visit the element, set element to 0
+4. End when all elements have been searched depth-wise